jeevankumar3229/Life-Skills/prevention-of-sexual-harassment.md

 I would inform about this type of behavior to person who is incharge of handling "sexual harassment" cases and follow their instructions on what I need to do next.
 ### 4. Spreading rumours about a person's personal or sexual life
 **what would I do if I face this situation**:
-I would ask that particular person why did he spread false rumours about me and I would also inform about this to supervisor or concerned persona and follow their instructions on what I need to do next.
+I would ask that particular person why did he/she spread false rumours about me and I would also inform about this to supervisor or concerned persona and follow their instructions on what I need to do next.
 ### 5. Threats
 **what would I do if I face this situation**:
 I would inform about this type of behavior to person who is incharge of handling "sexual harassment" cases and follow their instructions on what I need to do next.